Table of contents

 - Initial Inquiry – In every case of reported sexual misconduct, an initial inquiry will proceed to the point where a reasonable assessment of the safety of the individual and of the campus community can be made.
 Thereafter, an investigation may or may not ensue depending on a variety of factors, such as the wishes of the person who experienced unwanted behavior and the continued risk to that person or other campus community members.

-- Investigation – An investigation is a fact-finding process conducted by a trained investigator (two, in most cases).
+- Investigation – An investigation is a fact-finding process conducted by one or two trained investigators.
 In investigating allegations of sexual misconduct, assigned investigators collect information relevant to the allegation of sexual misconduct.
 This includes but is not limited to interviews, statements, and physical evidence.
-The investigator(s) will write an investigative report which includes information and evidence collected.
+The investigator(s) will prepare an investigative report which includes information and evidence collected.
 The respondent and claimant will have an opportunity to review the investigative report prior to a hearing.

 - Hearing Administrators – Hearing administrators include faculty and staff members who receive yearly training regarding sexual misconduct and general conduct processes and procedures.
 Hearing administrators determine if a violation of the Standard of Conduct occurred based on a preponderance of the evidence and if a violation occurred, determine appropriate sanction(s).